-Certainly, we taught you some useful Russian phrases to make your life here easier and much more comfortable.
-Now you know, if someone in public transport, especially metro, asks you “Vy vykhodite?”, this means the next station is his/her stop and you need to change places with this one, of course, if it’s not your station yet.
-We can’t live without tongue-twisters, so do you, right?
-That mission seemed impossible, but you successfully complete it!
-Now you can easily impress anybody telling tongue-twister about Karl and Klara!!!
+As hosts, we taught you some really useful Russian phrases to make your life here easier and much more comfortable.
+Now you know if someone in public transport, especially metro, asks you “Vy vykhodite?”, this means the next station is his/her stop and they would like to get by you if you're not also getting off at the stop.
+And we can’t live without tongue-twisters, right?
+That mission seemed impossible, but you successfully completed it!
+Now you can easily impress anybody reciting the tongue-twister about Karl and Klara!!!

 Text: Svetlana Dzhafarova